altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 "J_R::What's going on out there?"
 *She lowered her hand*
-~Not completely, she relaxed it in front of her~ "D::One person, the chef, seems to have taken control of everyone downstairs" "AD_R::The chef?"
+~Not completely, she relaxed it in front of her~ "D::One person, the chef, seems to have gathering control of everyone downstairs" "AD_R::The chef?"
-"D::Da, I ran upstairs, this is the farthest down the hallway" "AD_R::Why the chef?"
+"D::Da, I ran upstairs, this: the farthest down the hallway" "AD_R::Why the chef?"
 *She shrugged*
 'AD_R::Everyone downstairs...'